 Once you’re finished with your workout, wash your face with a gentle gel cleanser to thoroughly remove oil, sweat, and bacteria.
 I absolutely love using the Mint Renewal Cleanser for this purpose.
 It includes peppermint oil, which feels so refreshing on my skin and helps cool me down quickly (summers in Austin, Texas can be rough!).

-Any time you wash your face, avoid using a cleanser that contains sodium or ammonium lauryl sulfate.
-These ingredients pull water out of the skin’s cells, leaving it dehydrated.
+Any time you wash your face, avoid using a cleanser that contains these four ingredients.
+These pull water out of the skin’s cells, leaving it dehydrated.
 As I always say, skin cells are like fish in that they need water to survive.
 The last thing you want to do is strip water out of them.

 Cool Your Skin